ProtocolGenesis/protocolgenesis-blockchain/README.md

 - **Application Layer**: Provides interfaces for development and integration with a wide range of applications.
 - **Storage Layer**: Combines on-chain and off-chain storage solutions to optimize efficiency and reduce costs.

+## 🔍 Block Explorer

+Explore the ProtocolGenesis blockchain in real-time with our dedicated block explorer at [gensscan.com](http://www.gensscan.com).
+The block explorer provides transparency by allowing users to view all transactions, blocks, and other on-chain data, ensuring you stay informed about all the activities within the ProtocolGenesis network.

 ## 📜 Whitepaper

 Dive deep into the intricacies of ProtocolGenesis with our comprehensive [Whitepaper](link-to-whitepaper).
 This document explores the technical framework, economic model, and long-term vision of the platform.
 It's a must-read for developers and investors eager to understand the core philosophy and strategy behind ProtocolGenesis.